 - It seems very natural, and you get lost in it.

-One thing that you must keep in mind is that, much like skills, which we discuss in the next section, strengths can get stronger or weaker over time.
+You must keep in mind that, much like skills, which we discuss in the next section, strengths can get stronger or weaker over time.
 That’s because there are two elements to your strength: the inner talent and the time you spend nurturing it.